Where to Eat the Best Paella in Seville (6 Top Restaurants)

-Although you’ll find paella on many restaurant menus across Seville, finding a good paella isn’t an easy task.
+Although you’ll find paella on many restaurant menus across Seville, finding a good paella isn’t easy.
 You need to know which places serve high-quality paella and which places are a bit of a tourist trap.

 If you don’t want to spend much time scrolling through TripAdvisor to compare and find the best paella in Seville, here are my favourite places to have delicious paella in Seville.